jager1win/gucli/README.md

 IMPORTANT!!!
 Always remember the execution time and output limitations, and always test before adding.

-Otherwise, it's all individual - systemctl, docker, etc. I recommend moving complex or long sequences to aliases or scripts (bash/zsh/fish) and calling them with short commands, for example `sh my_script.sh --f1`
+Otherwise, it's all individual - systemctl, docker, networkctl, df, free, etc. I recommend moving complex or long sequences to aliases or scripts (bash/zsh/fish) and calling them with short commands, for example `sh my_script.sh --f1`

 Execution results are saved in `~/.config/gucli/gucli.log`.
 The last 100 lines are preserved (log rotation).
 Timestamp-command-result or application error is written to the beginning of the file.